-With the decline in Covid-19 cases, real estate has started showing signs of revival in India.
+With the decline in Covid-19 cases and roll out of vaccination programs, real estate has started showing signs of revival in India.
 Residential sales have started rising again, and the commercial real estate market is also picking up momentum in the top cities of the country, driven by the IT/ ITeS sectors.
 Gross office absorption stood at 4.39 million sq. ft in the 2nd quarter, showing 32% YoY growth in major cities in India as per a recent JLL report.
 Bulk hiring by IT/ ITeS sectors is the prime driver of the growing demand for office spaces in major cities.
-Offices have also started to re-open across cities and developers are bullish on the growth prospects of the commercial real estate market.
+Offices have also started to re-open across cities and developers are bullish on the growth prospects of the commercial real estate market in 2023.
 This is the reason why NRIs are eyeing commercial real estate in India.

 Also Read: Can an NRI buy or own property in India?